 If you suspect you have celiac disease, it’s best to see a doctor before trying a new diet.
-Do it the other way around —go sans gluten and then see a doc —and you could end up with a false-negative test result.
+Doing it the other way around — going sans gluten and then seeing a doc — could lead to a false-negative test result.

-Between 0.5 percent and 6 percent of Americans have what's called non-celiac gluten sensitivity (NCGS), which means that though they don’t test positive for celiac disease, they experience many of the same symptoms (bloating, constipation, diarrhea) and those symptoms go away (or get better) when they eliminate gluten from their diets.
+This means that though they don’t test positive for celiac disease, they experience many of the same symptoms (bloating, constipation, diarrhea), which go away (or get better) when they eliminate gluten.

-Goldhaber also suggests keeping an eye on your fiber intake (a diet full of fruits, veggies, quinoa, and other non-gluten grains should do the trick) and taking a multivitamin to make sure you're getting enough vitamin D.
+Goldhaber also suggests keeping an eye on your fiber intake; a diet full of fruits, veggies, quinoa, and other gluten-free grains should do the trick.

 Though gluten is found in several high-carb foods, like wheat bread and barley, eliminating it isn’t exactly the same as adopting a low-carb lifestyle.

 Gluten can show up in some pretty unexpected places.
-“Common foods — like soy sauce — can have wheat hiding in it," says Goldhaber.
+“Common foods — like soy sauce — can have wheat hiding in them,” says Goldhaber.

 “You want to look for things that say malt extract or malt flavor,” Christman says.
-“Wheat, barley, rye, and brewer’s yeast are all gluten containing.
+“Wheat, barley, rye, and [most] brewer’s yeast are all gluten-containing.
 And then oats.
 If they’re not labeled gluten-free, they might contain some gluten because of cross-contamination.”

 That goes for drinks as well.
 You’re in the clear for wine night, and most hard liquor is also safe.
 But you’ll want to refrain from beer and similar products (ales, lagers, etc.), which are usually made from barley or rye and aren’t distilled.

-But if you turn to whole foods and start incorporating more fruit, veggies, lean proteins, and fish into your diet, well, that’s a good idea for just about everyone, Goldhaber says.
+But turning to whole foods and incorporating more fruit, veggies, healthy fat, and protein sources in your diet?
+Well, that’s a good idea for just about everyone.

 Maybe you’ve heard a friend or a celebrity talk about how much weight they’ve lost on a gluten-free diet.
-In reality, it’s likely not the absence of gluten that made them lose weight.
+In reality, it’s likely not the absence of gluten that made them drop the pounds.

 “I think a lot of people find they lose weight, but it’s probably because they’re cutting out a lot of sugar and processed foods that also contain a lot of calories,” Goldhaber says.
 “It’s really the calories that are making the difference, not the gluten.”